Thinking About Going Solar?

 The upfront costs of most solar energy projects are eventually paid back by tax credits and other incentives and lower electricity bills.
 In the District, because local programs benefiting owners of residential solar energy systems are incredibly generous, the payback time period is quite short—only about three years.
 But in Maryland and Virginia, where incentives are less lucrative, that time period may be pretty long: For homes with ideally situated roofs in Maryland, it’s about eight years; in Virginia, it can be about 12 years.
 If your roof is a less-than-ideal solar candidate, your payback period will be longer.

 Using the online calculators listed above, plus tips and resources we describe in this article, estimate how quickly your system will pay for itself—and whether you can live with that.
-Below we illustrate scenarios for typical homes and families in the Washington area.

 In the District and Maryland, but not in Virginia, you can eliminate most or all of your upfront costs by leasing, rather than buying, a solar energy system.
 Although these programs might represent good deals for you, leasing presents its own set of problems, especially if you sell your house before the deal runs its full term.